kristofzerbe/kiko.io/source/_posts/2021/Generate-Social-Media-Images-Automatically.md

 The very last thing I had to do, was to change the source of the image meta tag mentioned at the top, to reference to newly created social media image.

+Here's the new image in action at Twitter:

+{% asset_img twitter.png %}

 ---

 {% moreinfo '{ "list": [